DESIGN SYSTEMS DESIGNER

 Finding 1 of 3

-A. List Length Drives Interaction Choice
+List Length Drives Interaction Choice

 Users preferred drag-and-drop for short, local reordering, but confidence dropped as lists grew longer or changes became more complex.
 For larger reordering tasks, users favored precise, step-based controls over dragging.